-Many of them take it a little further and give you missions or challenges related to your goal that motivate you to keep working toward your debt free future.
+Many of them take it a little further and give you missions or challenges related to your goal that motivate you to keep working toward your debt-free future.

-These not only help to make getting out of debt more rewarding, they can also help you figure out how to break down such a large goal into smaller steps.
+These not only help to make getting out of debt more rewarding, but they can also help you figure out how to break down such a large goal into smaller steps.

 And, even more impressive, they can help you work on exactly the bad habits and problem areas that are most damaging to your plans.

 There are a lot of different apps out there that do this.
 You can find a list of some of the better ones here.
-On the bottom of that list, you’ll find one that is specifically for financial goals.
+At the bottom of that list, you’ll find one that is specifically for financial goals.
 It’s called SaveUp.